Money Management in Video Poker

 Setting up a Video Poker Bankroll

-A common mistake among casino players is to gamble with all the money they have – it is easy to see how this could lead them to a devastating financial ruin.
-An equally bad decision, however, is to bring too little money into the casino and lose it all in an hour.
-This is why players should set up a proper bankroll that would sustain their playing sessions.
+A common mistake among casino players is wagering every cent they have, and it is easy to see how this can lead to financial ruin.
+An equally poor decision, however, is to bring too little money to the casino and lose it within an hour.
+That is why players should establish a proper bankroll to support their gaming sessions.

-A bankroll is a fixed amount of money dedicated to gambling.
-It should be separate from the players’ bank account and money for everyday living expenses.
-Whether it is $100, $1,000 or $10,000, the bankroll is kept for the specific purpose of playing video poker.
+A bankroll is a fixed amount of money set aside exclusively for gambling.
+It must be separate from a player’s main bank account and day-to-day living funds.
+Whether the amount is $100, $1,000, or $10,000, it should be reserved solely for playing video poker.

 Long-Term Bankroll